Scheduler error messages

 The Scheduler service creates an entry in the log when a batch import specification is run.

-Configuration Possible Cause Solution
+Configuration | Possible Cause | Solution |

-The iBase database connection file is on the same machine as the Scheduler service, and is configured to access the SQL Server by using Windows security.
+running under the context of a local machine account.
+SQL Server is hosting an iBase SQL Server database on a different machine to that running the Scheduler service.
+The iBase database connection file is on the same machine as the Scheduler service, and is configured to access the SQL Server by using Windows security. |

-It is not possible to grant a local Windows account on one machine access to an SQL server instance on another machine.
-Change the Scheduler service configuration to run under the context of a domain account.
+It is not possible to grant a local Windows account on one machine access to an SQL server instance on another machine. | Change the Scheduler

+service configuration to run under the context of a domain account.
 Create an SQL Server login that uses the Windows authentication model and uses the domain account in use by the Scheduler service.
+Grant the SQL Server login rights to access the iBase database on the SQL Server machine. |

 Cannot open database requested in login ‘< database_name >’.
 Login fails.